Southwest Idaho has some of the most varied terrain on the planet. You name it, we’ve got it.

 When to go: Visit in spring or fall.
 Accessible May – November.

-Halverson Lake Trail, Garden Valley
+Halverson Lake Trail, South of Melba

 This hidden gem of a hike highlights the beauty of the Owyhee Desert.
 You’ll walk past ancient petroglyphs and see dozens of raptors soaring overhead.
 Halverson Lake is a tranquil oasis surrounded by volcanic cliffs.
 It’s the perfect spot to relax and daydream.